joshuajbouw/bevy_tilemap/examples/README.md

 ## Running the examples

-To run an example you you can run them based on their name in the example folder.
+To run an example you can run them based on their name in the example folder.
 For example:

 ```bash
 cargo run --example random_dungeon